-As an editor I’ve worked on lengthy investigations, feel good stories, and profiles of people on the cultural and scientific edge.
+As an editor I’ve worked on lengthy investigations, feel good stories, and profiles of people on the edges of culture and science.

 I’m available to work with writers, newsrooms and organizations on developmental and structural edits, as well as proofreading.
-Get in touch at tkb [at ] taylorkatebrown [dot] com
+Get in touch here.

 Here’s some selected highlights of my work as an editor.
 A full list is below.

 As story after story of sexual harassment in Hollywood and other industries broke in late 2017 and early 2018, writer Jessica Lussenhop reported on the stories of harassment literally closer to home.

 I worked on this story from strategizing a reporting plan to structural edits to full production and promotional roll out.

 My father fought the CIA’s secret war in Laos (by Peter Lang Stanton)